One Exercise Per Muscle Group?

 “It’s Kind of Hard to Gauge When You Are Not On a Treadmill”

-This article is going to talk specifically about CrossFit for fat loss.
-In Part 1 of this 2 part CrossFit series, I gave a basic overview of what CrossFit is all about.
-Today I’m talking with the Head Trainer of a CrossFit gym who has recently perfected a special method of Crossfit that is laser-focused on burning body fat.
 The workout is called SpeedX and from what I understand, it has been working wonders for people in his gym.
 Jarett Perelmutter, of Brick Sport Performance Gym in West Hollywood, agreed to do an interview outlining his new SpeedX system.
 He even put together a pdf with 2 sample SpeedX workouts exclusively for readers of FBB.

 BRICK Sport Performance Gym